dtrosien/data-collector/documentation/desicions/01-config-file-design.md

 ## Context

 Currently the project is as early as it can get with just a few insights.
 Data will be collected from various sources and will be stored in a database.
-The sources can be split into two categories: limited and unlimited.
+The sources can be split into two categories: limited and unlimited.</br>
 One source is able to provide one or more key figures, which are needed for the S&P 500 fields.</br>
 There are several ways to design the config file, focusing on the called APIs or focusing on the S&P 500 constraints.
 Both should be able to prioritize certain S&P 500 fields.